-Consultation with EU Member States
+Consultation with the EU Countries

 Regulation (EC) No 1935/2004 provides the European Commission with implementing powers to adopt or amend specific measures on food contact materials (FCMs) at EU level under a comitology procedure.
 For most FCM legislation the Regulatory Procedure with Scrutiny (RPS or PRAC) applies, which allows scrutiny from the EU Council and Parliament.
 The FCM legislation therefore is not yet aligned with the new procedures the Lisbon Treaty sets out.
-Consequently, as the first formal step to the adoption of draft new or amending legislation, the Commission must consult the draft text with a committee where every EU Member State is represented.
+Consequently, as the first formal step to the adoption of draft new or amending legislation, the Commission must consult the draft text with a committee where every EU country is represented.
 In the context of FCMs, the Commission consults with the toxicological safety section of the Standing Committee on Plants, Animals, Food and Feed (SC-PAFF).

-Prior to the consultation in the SC-PAFF, the Commission prepares its draft text at a technical level together with national experts on FCMs from EU Member States, in Working Group meetings.
+Prior to the consultation in the SC-PAFF, the Commission prepares its draft text at a technical level together with national experts on FCMs from the EU countries, in Working Group meetings.
 The primary role of the Working Group is to give assistance to the Commission and to provide views on the measures that are being developed.
 Discussions in the Working Group not only concern new or amending legislation, but also matters concerning implementation and harmonised application of legislation, matters arising during enforcement, health issues, and guidance.
 The Working Group meets approximately five times per year, but consultations can also be done in written form.